-In an effort to collect as many coats as possible, we are inviting local businesses to become a coat drive drop-off location.
+In an effort to collect as many coats as possible, we are inviting local businesses to become a drop-off location.
 To participate, simply send us an email to [email protected] and we will have a collection box delivered directly to your business.

-Donations will be accepted November 10th through the end of January.
+Donate starting November 10th through the end of January.
 Coats can range anywhere from lightly used to brand new.

 2017 National Night Out